 Applied music courses involve private instrumental and vocal instruction and are primarily limited to music majors.
 To enroll in applied music courses, a student must be enrolled in the full spectrum of music courses as prescribed in the music degree plans, receive special permission from the departmental coordinator, or receive a scholarship which requires private lessons.
 A one credit hour applied music course involves a half-hour private lesson each week, and a two credit hour course involves a one hour private lesson each week.
-In addition, all students enrolled in applied music courses will be required to attend recitals and concerts as assigned by the course instructor.
-Lab fees for applied music courses are \$75.00 for a one credit hour course and \$150.00 for a two credit hour course.
+All non-music majors enrolled in applied music courses will be required to either perform on a student recital or perform on a music jury at the end of the semester.
+Music majors will be required to perform a solo on their major, applied instrument (or voice) twice per semester and for a music jury at the end of the semester.
+Lab fees for applied music courses are \$75.00 for a one credit hour course and \$150.00 for a two credit hour course